Ensuring sufficient capacity in local services to meet demand

 Our market

 Our strategic ambition is to support a greater proportion of people at ‘home’ rather than a residential-based service.
-To support this, we have begun the delivery of a programme of work called market development commissioning, with increased resource investment, which is looking at working in partnership with service providers to examine the current mix of services and explore opportunities to develop existing services or create new ones.
-Through market development a number of providers are working in partnership with the Council to look at existing models of service, whilst reviewing the individual needs of customers.
+To support this, we have begun the delivery of a programme of work called market development commissioning, with increased resource investment, which is looking at working in partnership with providers to examine the current mix of services and explore opportunities to develop existing services or create new ones.
+Through market development, a number of providers are working in partnership with the council to look at existing models of service, whilst reviewing the individual needs of customers.
 This programme is showing positive outcomes with productive market engagement, interest from developers and active and positive change for individuals.
-Since the start of the programme we have developed a strategic outline business case focusing on developing land and assets in West Sussex to increase adult care provision, increased the number of providers on our supported living framework by 20%, we are working with 7 current residential homes to re-model to provide supported living schemes and we have 22 supported living/residential new services open or in mobilisation.
+Since the start of the programme, we have developed a strategic outline business case focusing on developing land and assets in West Sussex to increase adult care provision; increased the number of providers on our supported living framework by 20%; we are working with 7 current residential homes to re-model to provide supported living schemes and we have 22 supported living/residential services open or in mobilisation.

 We also provide residential, day care and Shared Lives opportunities through our Directly Provided Services (DPS).
 It is planned to use DHSC Accelerating Reform Fund monies to expand the Shared Lives Carers Scheme across Sussex.
 A review of the DPS has been undertaken to ensure that we are effectively using our resources and addressing gaps in service provision.
 We will be looking at recommissioning our Supported Living Framework to address shortfalls and gaps in current commissioning arrangements to support the market to develop the services that are required.

-The services that are commissioned under this contract will have demonstrated that they are able to deliver a responsive and strengths-based support offer focused on individual need and deliver a diverse range of support options to meet the varied needs of people.
+The services that are commissioned under this contract have demonstrated that they are able to deliver a responsive and strengths-based support offer focused on individual need and deliver a diverse range of support options to meet the varied needs of people.
 There is a focus on promoting independence and enabling people who use the service to increase their levels of social inclusion.
-The new offer will incorporate what is available to support people in the communities they are part of, and providers will develop and maintain effective working relationships with, families/carers, partner services, commissioners and the communities they are part of.
+The new offer incorporates what is available to support people in the communities they are part of, and providers will develop and maintain effective working relationships with, families, carers, partner services, commissioners and the communities they are part of.

-Our recently published Extra Care MPS details the Council’s ambition to further develop Extra Care services as a key mechanism to supporting all adults (including those with a learning disability, mental health need, or older people) to retain and maintain levels of independence and avoid or delay the need for residential based care.
-The Council currently supports 17 Extra Care schemes (749 units) in West Sussex but has the strategic ambition of supporting up to 20 new schemes (1,215 units) to allow a greater proportion of people to be supported by these services.
+Our recently published Extra Care MPS details the council’s ambition to further develop Extra Care services as a key mechanism to supporting all adults (including those with a learning disability, mental health need, or older people) to retain and maintain levels of independence and avoid or delay the need for residential based care.
+The council currently supports 17 Extra Care schemes (749 units) in West Sussex but has the strategic ambition of supporting up to 20 new schemes (1,215 units) over the next 20 years, to allow a greater proportion of people to be supported by these services.

 The market for older people’s services is more stable in comparison and we are more able to secure appropriate services for people in a timely manner.
-The numbers of older people waiting for a non-residential service to be sourced fell by 67%, from ninety-six in August 2022 to thirty-two in August 2023, and has remained fairly stable since, with providers responding well to requests.
+The numbers of older people waiting for a non-residential service has been consistently low since 2023, with providers responding well to requests.
 This is not to say that there are not challenges in specific geographical areas, particularly the remote rural locations of the county.
 The Care and Support at Home tender has recently been completed and is in the final stages of evaluation with a model which reflects the market in West Sussex and supports and encourages the market to respond to the needs of residents across the county.

 The contract has a 30-year term and has been in place for nineteen years.
 The requirements at the outset of the contract were very different to what is needed now and what we will need in the future.
 Changes have been made over the years to adapt the services, including changing bed types to meet nursing and dementia needs and the cessation of day services within these properties which had low levels of utilisation, and the latest programme will be the next step in working together with Shaw Healthcare to ensure that the services continue to meet the needs of our residents.